Hawks vs. Grizzlies Prediction & Picks - December 23

 Hawks Performance Insights

+- The Hawks have been forced to count on their offense, which ranks third-best in the NBA (122.8 points per game), as they rank third-worst in the league defensively with only 122.9 points allowed per contest.

-- Atlanta collects 44.2 rebounds per game and concede 43.9 boards, ranking 13th and 18th, respectively, in the league.
+- With 44.2 boards per game, Atlanta is 13th in the NBA.
+It cedes 43.9 rebounds per contest, which ranks 18th in the league.

-- This season the Hawks are ranked 16th in the league in assists at 25.9 per game.
+- So far this year, the Hawks rank 16th in the league in assists, putting up 25.9 per game.

+- Atlanta ranks fifth-best in the NBA by forcing 14.6 turnovers per game.
+It ranks 15th in the league by committing 13.1 turnovers per contest.

+- The Hawks rank sixth in the NBA with 14.5 threes per game this season.
+Meanwhile, they rank ninth with a 37.8% shooting percentage from three-point land.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.